-Your kitchen has a single overhead light fixture
+1. You have a single overhead light source

-Farmhouse kitchens have the luxury of being designed using tenets of another era - when things were reused, re-purposed and recycled due to frugality rather than a focus on sustainability.
+Farmhouse-style kitchens have the luxury of being designed using tenets of another era - when things were reused, repurposed and recycled due to frugality rather than a focus on sustainability.

 Thus, farmhouse kitchens have traditionally been pretty eclectic.
-Spice racks were made from re-purposed pallets and open shelving was "built" using re-purposed fruit boxes.
+Spice racks were made from recycled pallets, and open shelving was "built" using old fruit boxes.
 Farmhouse kitchens (or any eclectic kitchen design) can be confidently avant-garde when it comes to mismatched fixture and hardware finish selections.

 For example, oil rubbed bronze knobs and pulls can get lost against dark gray or navy cabinets.
 In cases like this, install oil rubbed hardware elsewhere and opt for brushed brass finishes against the darker cabinet background.
-Once there's a slight variation in hardware finishes, you are even more liberated in your lighting fixture choices.
+Once there's a slight variation in hardware finishes, you are even more liberated in your selection of lighting fixtures.

-In some instances, it's all about transitions.
+In some instances, transitions play a crucial role.
 Just like a backsplash forms a transition between cabinets and countertops, you can find ways to use paint and other color enhancements to transition any differences between hardware and lighting fixture finishes.

 This concept speaks to the Japanese aesthetic world-view known as wabi-sabi.
-It’s a trending design principle that finds beauty and order within imperfection.
+It’s a powerful design philosophy that finds beauty and order within imperfection.
 The idea is to creatively bring items together that would normally not be considered to match or coordinate.
 Designing with this concept will help you find individualized ways to mix up your kitchen finishes.

-You'll want to focus on "macro" and not "micro"
+5. The goal is to focus on "macro" rather than "micro"

-Designers can be their own worst enemies because they (and then their clients) become so fixated on each, individual decision that it begins to feel as if the world will end if a stainless-steel kitchen faucet is within reaching distance of a brass knob or pull.
+Designers can be their own worst enemies because they (and then their clients) become so preoccupied with each decision that it begins to feel as if the world will end if a stainless-steel kitchen faucet is within reaching distance of a brass knob or pull.
 In fact, your kitchen design should always consider the "macro" viewpoint.
 Ask yourself—how will it all fit together as a whole?
 In almost every instance, the whole is more stylish than the sum of its parts.